CPMpy/cpmpy/docs/modeling.md

 s += cp.DirectConstraint("AddAllDifferent", iv)  # a DirectConstraint equivalent to the above for OR-Tools
 ```

 This requires knowledge of the API of the underlying solver, as any function name that you give to it will be called.
-The only special thing that the DirectConstraint does, is automatically translate any CPMpy variable in the argument to the native solver variable.
+The only special thing that the DirectConstraint does, is automatically translate any CPMpy variable in the arguments to the native solver variable.

 Note that any argument given will be checked for whether it needs to be mapped to a native solver variable.
 This may give errors on complex arguments, or be inefficient.
 You can tell the `DirectConstraint` not to scan for variables with the `novar` argument, for example: